Jerusalem, Holy Sites and Oversights

 Mao as a Young Man.
 Changsha, Hunan (2009)

-You may not see what it is in reality, but it sees exactly who you are, identifying you by your facial features and then placing them in connection with your disharmonious thoughts,, and possibly also with your DNA.
+You may not see what it is in reality, but it sees exactly who you are, identifying you by your facial features and then placing them in connection with your disharmonious thoughts, and possibly also with your DNA.
 I couldn't bring myself to follow my plan to put up a photo of the giant new prayer wheel of harmony among the nationalities erected by Xi in Shangri-la.
-Unable to stomach it I put the above atrocity up instead.
+Unable to stomach it I put this photographic atrocity up instead.
 When humanity is done for, what sense would it make to be a humanist?

 Origin or Organ? was the question on everyone’s minds

 Oh, and rest assured, if you are sufficiently rich, brash and megalomaniacal — unable to admit the least shortcoming let alone failing — the modern-day Christianity advocates will mail in their donations and vote as a block for you.
-Their deity knows best how to make use of the useful idiots, you know.
+Their deity knows best how to make use of them, you might think.
 Their view of Jesus renders him completely unrecognizable, in both physical appearance and in ways of thinking.
 Search in vain for a hint of kindness and generosity of spirit.

 What we get fed on tends to be what comes out of our mouths.
 I’ve for long been fed up with those popular diets, and nausea can after all lead to a kind of relief.
 So if you could, find it in yourself to forgive me for this dismally uninspiring blog that hardly deserves the light of day.